 The Pinnacle Foundation is geared for expansion in 2018 after welcoming three new directors to its Board and announcing a significant increase in the number of scholarships offered around Australia.

-Pinnacle will offer educational scholarships and mentoring support to a record of 38 scholars in 2018, up from 29 recipients in 2017, as we reach even more young LGBT+ Australians across the country.
+Pinnacle will offer educational scholarships and mentoring support to a record of 38 scholars in 2018, up from 29 recipients in 2017, as we reach even more young LGBTIQ+ Australians across the country.

 To support the foundation’s expansion, Pinnacle has appointed three new Board members located in Victoria, South Australia and Tasmania.

 Joining the Pinnacle team recently are Claire Spencer, Madeline Richardson and Dr Craig White, bringing a wealth of experience spanning government policy, community engagement, arts and events, mental health and wellbeing.